 RBI is accountable, government runs country: Shaktikanta Das

-Declaring that he would uphold the "autonomy, integrity and credibility" of the RBI, newly-appointed Governor Shaktikanta Das said on Wednesday that the government is resposible for running the country and the central bank is also accountable.
+Declaring that he will uphold the "autonomy, integrity and credibility" of the RBI, newly-appointed Governor Shaktikanta Das said on Wednesday that the government is responsible for running the country and the central bank is also accountable.

-Briefing reporters here after taking charge as the 25th Governor of the Reserve Bank of India (RBI) Das also said that consultaions with stakeholders has become fundamental to the central bank's functioning in view of the complexity of modern day decision-making and as part of this process he will meet the heads of the Mumbai-based state-run banks on Thursday.
+Briefing reporters here after taking charge as the 25th Governor of the Reserve Bank of India (RBI), Das said that consultations with stakeholders have become fundamental to the central bank's functioning in view of the complexity of modern day decision-making, and as part of this process he would meet the heads of the Mumbai-based state-run banks on Thursday.